 Our Director of Hospitals, Lorena, coordinates the volunteer teams

 A team of more than 40 volunteers takes its magic to the hospitals every afternoon

-- “Joy cures not only the soul, but the body too, and Aladina is pure joy.
-I’ve seen it in how my daughter’s illness develops every day”
+“Joy cures not only the soul, but the body too, and Aladina is pure joy.
+I’ve seen it in how my daughter’s illness improves every day.”

 Our wonderful volunteers are the heart and soul of the Fundación Aladina.
 Fifteen years ago, our president, Paco Arango, used to be one of those volunteers.
 Now, we have a fantastic group of more than 50 selfless individuals that choose to spend their afternoons with children and teens suffering from cancer.

 Aladina’s volunteers play a vital role in the recovery process, as their daily companionship becomes a significant source of support to patients and their families.
-Our play activities aim to strengthen the patients’ will to get better, to help them feel less afraid, to express their emotions, and, above all, to allow them to keep smiling through the hard times.
+Our activities aim to strengthen the patients’ will to get better, help them feel less afraid, express their emotions, and, above all, allow them to keep smiling through the hard times.
 After all, laughter is indeed the best medicine.

 All of our volunteer work is coordinated by an outstanding group of professionals, including Aladina’s director of hospital programs, our coordinator, and the foundation’s psycho-oncologists.
-Our volunteers don’t think of what they do as an unpleasant task; instead, they go back home feeling the great energy from the kids’ smiles.
+Our volunteers don’t think of what they do as an unpleasant task; instead, they go back home feeling uplifted from the kids’ smiles.

-Our volunteers keep expanding.
-We are located at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre y Quirón.
+Our team of volunteers keeps growing!
+We have volunteer programs at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre and Quirón.

 We don´t want the children to feel sick for one bit!